 On the main dashboard, go to Automation, on the bottom left side, click on Import feed.

-For this example, I will connect to my Google Drive, because it will be easier to update it later on if I make any changes to my spreadsheet if needed.
+For this example, I will connect to my Google Drive, because it will be easier to update it later on if I make any changes to my spreadsheet, if needed.

 Click on the Connect Google Drive.
 You will have to log in to your account.
-From your account, you can pick your spreadsheet and wait until it's getting imported.
+From your account, you can pick your spreadsheet and wait until it's imported.

 If your columns have the same names as those in your pre-made templates, they will be mapped automatically.